 The project above is called ‘Chirascuro by Antonia‘ and you can see more by following the link.

 It’s a similar story with homework.
-I have lots of detailed worksheets where each page has several tasks on it, which if done well take a long time.
-I set a task each week for several weeks and when it’s complete it only takes one lot of marking.
+I have lots of detailed worksheets where each page has several tasks on it, which, if done well, take a long time.
+I set a task each week for several weeks and when it’s complete, it only takes one lot of marking.
 Genius!
-There are some good examples below which are available on The Arty Teacher.
-The ‘Drawing Close-Ups of Fruit’ has 4 tasks, and the sweets, beetles and shells have 3 tasks.
+There are some good examples below which are available on with website.
+The ‘Drawing Close-Ups of Fruit’ required students to complete 8 small drawings.
+These could be completed over several weeks.
 You can get your students to work with different media too.
+Likewise with the chocolate packaging.
 This could be one lot of marking for many homework tasks!

 I’m not a fan of stamping work with ‘Verbal Feedback Given’ as I’m certain that if I asked a majority of children a few weeks later what that feedback had been, they wouldn’t remember.
 Who benefits from that?
 Verbal feedback is more effective if you speak one-to-one with the student and then give them one clear target of what they should do next.
 You may wish to get them to repeat what it is that you want them to do.
 If you feel that you must evidence that VF has taken place, ask them to write the target in their sketchbook or on the back of their work.
 There is an interesting (and damning) article about Verbal Feedback Stamps by TeachToolkit here.